-- In a double boiler, melt the white chocolate.
+- In a double boiler, melt the white chocolate baking wafers.

-- Sprinkle the crushed candy canes into the white chocolate (pressing down where need to incorporate with the chocolate).
+- Sprinkle the crushed peppermint candies into the white chocolate (pressing down where need to incorporate with the chocolate).

-- Allow to harden, break apart into organically shaped pieces and enjoy!
+- Allow to harden for 10 - 15 minutes in the fridge, break apart into organically shaped pieces, and enjoy!

 - Store in an airtight container (and in the fridge if needed to prevent melting).